xsankar/Awesome-NeurIPS-2023/README.md

 ***
 ## Interesting
 [<img src="images/back_button_2.png" width="25" height="25">Top](#back-to-toc)
+> 13 Papers
-> Papers one should think about.
-New Computing Paradigms, a new object detection variation (Gold-YOLO), couple of papers on Nash, ChessGPT (_one of my long term interests to see if GPT can play like Tal, Paul Keras, Paul Morphy, Capablanca, Botvinnik and of course Fisher!_),…
+> _**Papers one should think about.
+New Computing Paradigms, a new object detection variation (Gold-YOLO), couple of papers on Nash, ChessGPT (_one of my long term interests to see if GPT can play like Tal, Paul Keras, Paul Morphy, Capablanca, Botvinnik and of course Fisher!_),…**_
 > >
 | Title | Poster | OpenReview | GitHub |
 | -: | -: | :-: | -: |